FLS Sprint: Development

 The Sprint was originally designed by Sydney A. Holloway while he was working for the British West country department store chain Trago Mills, which hoped to market the aircraft to Britain's armed forces as a replacement for the ageing Scottish Aviation Bulldog trainer.
 The original aircraft was designated the SAH-1 in honour of Mr. Holloway.
 The production and design of the 120 hp SAH-1 (now the FLS Club Sprint) was undertaken at Bodmin Airfield.
 The prototype first flew with Air Vice-Marshal Geoffrey Cairns at the controls on 23 August 1983.
 Two years later, on 12 December 1985, the SAH-1 gained its type certificate.
 In 1987, the plans were sold onto Orca Aircraft, but a slump in the world's economy left Orca Aircraft bankrupt in 1989.
 The plans for the SAH-1 again changed hands, this time to FLS Aerospace.

 FLS Aerospace began modifying the basic SAH-1 and came up with two models, the Club Sprint, essentially the original SAH-1, and the Sprint 160, a re-engined Club Sprint, with a 160 hp aerobatic Lycoming and a Hoffman constant speed prop.
-FLS got as far as building a first run of 5 of these aircraft between 1993 and 1998 (of which 4 are complete and airworthy in 2025 – the others are in storage) while negotiating a building contract.
+FLS got as far as building a first run of five of these aircraft between 1993 and 1998 (of which four are complete and airworthy as of July 2025 – the others are in storage) while negotiating a building contract.
 However, before the Sprint could be produced FLS went bankrupt and the Sprint programme was put into storage.

 In 2006, the design was sold again, this time to The British Light Aircraft Company Ltd. who subsequently had to sell the design (along with the Edgley Optica surveillance aircraft).
 The two designs were bought in 2007 by John Edgley, the Optica's designer.
 The Sprint is planned to be manufactured as a kit aircraft for the British Homebuilders' Market.

-In 2025 the previously incomplete aicraft 5, registered as G-BXWV, was completed as a Sprint 160iS.
+In 2025 the previously incomplete fifth aircraft, registered as G-BXWV, was completed as a Sprint 160iS.
 This aircraft is fitted with a new Rotax 916 iS powerplant and is in use as a testbed for aerobatic use of Sustainable Aviation Fuel with the Royal Air Force's Rapid Capabilities Office (RCO).
 The aircraft was publicly displayed at Royal International Air Tattoo 2025.